wetzlingerm/continuoussets/README.md

   In: Computational and Applied Mathematics 121.1-2 (2000), pp. 421–464. doi: 10.1016/S0377-0427(00)00342-3
 - M. Althoff.
 “Reachability analysis and its application to the safety assessment of autonomous cars”.
   Dissertation.
 Technische Universität München, 2010.
+- M. Wetzlinger, V. Kotsev, A. Kulmburg, and M. Althoff.
+"Implementation of polyhedral operations in CORA 2024".
+  In: Proceedings of the 11th Workshop on Applied Verification of Continuous and Hybrid Systems.